• Call Us On: 0800 279 8889

 It is of course very important to have the correct length stick.
 Too long and it won’t support you- it will feel like you are carrying it and may cause pain in the neck, shoulder and back.
 Too short and you will feel off balance or as if you are stooping – either way it can be unsafe.

 A lot has changed since the days of only having a wooden stick with a round handle that you could hook over your arm.
-There are many shapes of handle available a
+There are many shapes of handle available and the best shape is really up to the user to choose:

 Read more